Deep Neural Networks for Rank-Consistent Ordinal Regression Based On Conditional Probabilities: Experiments

-The MORPH-2 dataset\footnote{\url{https://www.faceaginggroup.com/morph/}}~\cite{ricanek2006morph} contains 55,608 face images, which were processed as described in~\cite{cao2020rank}: facial landmark detection~\cite{sagonas2016300} was used to compute the average eye location, which was then used by the EyepadAlign function in MLxtend v0.14~\cite{raschka2018mlxtend} to align the face images.
-The original MORPH-2 dataset contains age labels in the range of 16-70 years.
-In this study, we use a balanced version of the MORPH-2 dataset containing 20,625 face images with 33 evenly distributed age labels within the range of 16-48 years.
+The {MORPH-2} dataset\footnote{\url{https://www.faceaginggroup.com/morph/}}~\cite{ricanek2006morph} contains 55,608 face images, which were processed as described in~\cite{cao2020rank}: facial landmark detection~\cite{sagonas2016300} was used to compute the average eye location, which was then used by the EyepadAlign function in MLxtend v0.14~\cite{raschka2018mlxtend} to align the face images.
+The original {MORPH-2} dataset contains age labels in the range of 16-70 years.
+In this study, we use a balanced version of the {MORPH-2} dataset containing 20,625 face images with 33 evenly distributed age labels within the range of 16-48 years.

-The Asian Face Database (AFAD)\footnote{\url{https://github.com/afad-dataset/tarball}}~\cite{niu2016ordinal} contains 165,501 faces in the age range of 15-40 years.
+The Asian Face dataset (AFAD)\footnote{\url{https://github.com/afad-dataset/tarball}}~\cite{niu2016ordinal} contains 165,501 faces in the age range of 15-40 years.
 No additional preprocessing was applied to this dataset since the faces were already centered.
 In this study, we use a balanced version of the AFAD dataest with 13 age labels in the age range of 18-30 years.

-The Image Aesthetic Dataset (AES)\footnote{\url{http://www.di.unito.it/~schifane/dataset/beauty-icwsm15/}}~\cite{schifanella2015image} used in this study contains 13,868 images, each with a list of beauty scores ranging from 1 to 5.
+The Image Aesthetic dataset (AES)\footnote{\url{http://www.di.unito.it/~schifane/dataset/beauty-icwsm15/}}~\cite{schifanella2015image} used in this study contains 13,868 images, each with a list of beauty scores ranging from 1 to 5.
 To create ordinal regression labels, we replaced the beauty score list of each image with its average score rounded to the nearest integer in the range 1-5.
-Compared to the other image datasets MORPH-2 and AFAD, the size of the AES dataset was relatively small, and we did not attempt to create a class-balanced version of this dataset for this study.
-Moreover, measures such as dropping scarce classes are challenging as the aesthetic standards are subtle and complicated.
-Removing any class might cause the models to be unable to learn the underlying standards.
-Therefore, even though a balanced dataset might be preferred for general method comparisons, we used the original dataset given these feasibility considerations.
+Compared to the other image datasets {MORPH-2} and AFAD, the size of the AES dataset was relatively small, and we did not attempt to create a class-balanced version of this dataset for this study.

-The Fireman Dataset (Fireman)\footnote{\url{https://github.com/gagolews/ordinal_regression_data}} is a tabular dataset that contains 40,768 instances, 10 numeric features, and an ordinal response variable with 16 categories.
+The Fireman dataset (Fireman)\footnote{\url{https://github.com/gagolews/ordinal_regression_data}} is a tabular dataset that contains 40,768 instances, 10 numeric features, and an ordinal response variable with 16 categories.
 We created a balanced version of this dataset consisting of 2,543 instances per class and 40,688 from the 16 ordinal classes in total.